SellerApp’s Amazon Profit Dashboard – Summary

-Though not a very easy thing, the number of units ordered can be increased by selling products which people would want 2, 3, 4 at a time.
+What could you do to increase the Average units per order?Though not a very easy thing, the number of units ordered can be increased by selling products which people would want 2, 3, 4 at a time.
 Another method is to start selling add-on products.

 Avg. sales per order itemThe net revenue per order.
 A higher sales per order rate compared to your selling price gives you a better bandwidth to invest for

 How to increase the sales per order?